 Regular ServicesHome / Service and Events / Regular Services

-At the moment, due to the Coronovirus pandemic, all our regular services have been replaced by a short communion service and we are not able to offer Home Communion.
+At the moment, due to the Coronovirus pandemic, all our regular services in Church have been suspended.

 The service is a service of Holy Communion and usually includes a sermon and four hymns.
 The term "Sung" means that, in addition to the hymns, some parts of the service are sung by the congregation.
 The words and music are in the service booklet and are easy to sing!

 This service is also held on Sunday mornings.
 It's a slightly less formal version of the Sung Eucharist during which only the hymns are sung.

 We hold this occasionally on Sunday mornings.
 It's basically Morning Prayer (see below), taken from the Book of Common Prayer (BCP), and includes hymns, a sermon, and sung responses.

 This Sunday morning service is a modern language version of Matins (see above) without the sung responses.
 The service includes a sermon and, usually, five hymns.

 This service is held on Wednesday mornings.
 It's a shorter (said) version of a Eucharist service, without the hymns or a sermon.

 This service is held on those Sunday evenings when the service in the morning was a Eucharist.
 It is taken from the Book of Common Prayer and includes hymns, a sermon, a psalm, and usually, sung responses.

 This service is held on those Sunday evenings when the service in the morning was not a Eucharist.
 It is taken from the Book of Common Prayer and includes hymns, a sermon and Holy Communion.